Privacy Policy

 Students

-If you would like to opt-out of the University Connection Registry or modify information that you previously submitted, email highereducation@cois.org.
+If you would like to opt out of the University Connection Registry or modify information that you previously submitted, email highereducation@cois.org.

-GDPR Rights
+Your GDPR Rights

 Information about the European General Data Protection Regulation (GDPR) can be found here.
 GDPR outlines six rights for individuals in relation to their data.
 If you would like to exercise one of these rights, the actions you can take are listed below.

-• Right to Access: You can access most of the data we have about you through the CIS Portals.
-If you would like a complete report on what personal information we have about you, email info@cois.org.
+• Right to Access: You can obtain access to and copies of the personal data that we hold about you (subject to legal exceptions).
+You can access most of the data we have about you through the CIS Portals.

 • Right to Rectification: We strive to keep records accurate.
 If you would like to modify an inaccurate record, in most cases you can edit the data yourself through the CIS Portals.
-In all other cases, contact us at info@cois.org

 • Right to Object: You can object to our processing your data in certain circumstances.
-Email info@cois.org with more information about your request and reason for objecting.

 • Right to Restrict Use: You can request that we restrict the processing of your data in certain circumstances.
-Email info@cois.org with more information about your request and reason for objecting.

 • Right to Erasure: You can request that we delete your data in some circumstances.
-Email info@cois.org with more information about your request.

 How long does CIS keep data?